tieeeeen1994/roguelands-MoreCombatChips/README.md

 - Passive chips that boosts stats now have XX version, which boosts respective stats by 24.
 - Quadracopter is functionally fixed for multiplayer.
 - Quadracopter now only costs 30 MP.
 (Configurable)
+- Healing Wards and Angelic Augurs are now replaced when used again.

 ### Better Augments